SheetalMaurya/MvvmCross-Wiki/Customising-using-App-and-Setup.md

 2 `Setup.InitializeFirstChance` - a "first blood" placeholder for any steps you want to take before any of the later steps happen
 3 `Setup.InitializeLastChance` - a "last ditch" placeholder for any steps you want to take after all of earlier steps have happened.
 Note that Android and iOS base classes

 In this section, we'll only introduce some of the possibilities for creating and registering objects during initialize and setup.
-For a more in-depth introduction to MvvmCross IoC, see LINK-TODO.
+For a more in-depth introduction to MvvmCross IoC, see [Service Location and Inversion of Control](https://github.com/slodge/MvvmCross/wiki/Service-Location-and-Inversion-of-Control).

 ###Registering cross-platform business objects in `App.Initialize`